-As an IFS (Internal Family Systems) therapist, I work with my clients to help them uncover and heal the hidden parts of themselves—the exiled wounds, the protective barriers, and the often fragmented parts of the Self.
-But even as I guide others, I’m reminded that my own journey with this work is ongoing.
+As an IFS (Internal Family Systems) therapist, I work with my clients to help them uncover and heal the hidden parts of themselves—the exiled wounds, the protective barriers, and the parts of the Self that often fragment under pressure.
+However, even as I guide others, my own journey with this work remains ongoing.

-Over the past few weeks, I’ve gone deep into my own inner work and have been focusing on one of my own parts—the “I’m too much” exile.
-I wanted to share this experience with you, both as a therapist and as someone who is constantly learning and healing alongside my clients.
+Recently, over the past few weeks, I have gone deep into my own inner work and have been focusing on one of my own parts — the ‘I’m too much’ exile.
+Therefore, sharing this experience with you is my goal.
+I write both as a therapist and as someone who continually learns and heals alongside my clients.

 The “Too Much” Exile